e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Mendix custom widget for listing a set of action buttons in a dropdown menu

 **Actions Dropdown Menu** is a Mendix widget created by [E-mergo](https://www.e-mergo.nl).
 Use this widget to list any number of action buttons into a dropdown menu.
-Using custom actions you can set dynamic naming, visibility, button style, and action type of each menu item.
-Creating submenus is also possible.
+Using custom actions you can set dynamic naming, conditional visibility, button style, class name, and action type of each menu item.
+Creating submenus and generating a list of menu items is also possible.
 The widget uses the [Floating UI library](https://floating-ui.com/) for creating the interactive dropdown menu, which supports keyboard interaction.
 The widget supports RTL layouts.

 In contrast with similar solutions within Mendix (like Menus or the Pop-up menu widget), this widget provides a combination of:

 -   Submenus
--   Dynamic lists of menu items
+-   Dynamically generated menu items
 -   Dividers with optional caption
 -   Conditional visibility per menu item
 -   Style options per menu item